odysian/aws-terraform-infrastructure/docs/SECURITY.md

 - The Terraform configuration then references that same policy by name via the `ssl_policy` attribute on `aws_lb_listener.https`
 - Using an AWS-managed policy keeps cipher suites and protocol versions aligned with AWS recommendations, instead of managing individual ciphers by hand

+## Database Access / App User

+- The RDS instance is created via Terraform with a master database user (the RDS admin user).
+- The web application does not use the RDS master user.
+Instead, it connects using a separate, least-privilege application user that has only:
+  - SELECT, INSERT, UPDATE, and DELETE permissions on the application database schema.

+- Application DB credentials (username, password, dbname) are stored in AWS Secrets Manager.
+Terraform never sees the plaintext credentials; it only receives the secret ARN as an input variable.
+- On instance boot, user_data_v2.sh:
+  - Retrieves the secret from AWS Secrets Manager using the injected ARN.
+  - Parses the JSON payload.
+  - Writes a config.php file that the PHP application uses to connect to the database.

+- This design ensures:
+  - The running application uses a least-privilege DB identity.
+  - The RDS master user is reserved for administrative tasks via SSM and is not used by the web app.

 ## Secrets Management (AWS Secrets Manager)

 The project uses AWS Secrets Manager to store and expose database credentials to the web tier.